 Press the power button on both the monitor and the system unit.

-After a few seconds, you should see the Windows XP startup information, followed by a dialog box similar to the one shown at right.
+After a few seconds, you should see the Windows startup information, followed by a dialog box similar to the one shown at right.

 After you click the OK or close button, the Windows login screen should appear.